-Although not always using undecided students as subjects, a great many characteristics related directly or indirectly to indecision have been studied, such as career-related barriers (Holland, Daiger, & Power, 1980; Swanson, Daniels, & Tokar, 1996), career decision problems or difficulties (Kelly & Lee, 2002; Lancaster et al., 1999; Osipow & Gati, 1998), career self-efficacy (Betz & Luzzo, 1996; Gianakos, 1999), and cross-cultural differences (Arbona, 1996; Sharf, 1997; Mau, 1999).
+Although not always using undecided students as subjects, a great many characteristics related directly or indirectly to indecision have been studied, such as career-related barriers (Holland, Daiger, & Power, 1980; Swanson, Daniels, & Tokar, 1996), career decision problems or difficulties (Kelly & Lee, 2002; Lancaster et al., 1999; Osipow & Gati, 1998), career self-efficacy (Betz & Luzzo, 1996; Gianakos, 1999), and cross-cultural differences (Arbona, 1996; Sharf, 1997; Mau, 1999; Lopez & Sujin, 2006).

-The results of all the years of research efforts have only confirmed the prevailing consensus that undecided students comprise a complex, heterogeneous group and their reasons for indecision are just as varied.
+The results of all the years of research have only confirmed the prevailing consensus that undecided students comprise a complex, heterogeneous group and their reasons for indecision are just as varied.
 Kelly and Pulver (2003) list several limitations to the various research studies that may account for the disparity in results.
 They suggest (1) the dearth of predictive evidence, (2) the failure to consider academic aptitudes, (3) the use of "convenience samples" that include decided as well as undecided subjects, (4) the way statistical analyses are interpreted, and (5) the variation in the personality variables included in the studies.
-All contribute to a complex and confusing picture of who they are.
+Although newer research has addressed some of these concerns, the diverse picture of who they are remains.

 Reasons for this complexity may lie also in the different ways writers and researchers define "indecision."
 Early approaches, according to Osipow (1999), were based simply on asking students to rate their degree of decidedness from survey questions.
 Today indecision is considered a developmental phase that is part of the decision-making process.
-As Osipow points out, indecision is no longer the purview of adolescence and early adulthood, but is now viewed from a broad lifespan perspective.
+As Osipow points out, indecision is no longer the purview of adolescence and early adulthood, but is now viewed from a broad life-span perspective.
 Career plans often need to be revised because of the challenge of a changing and complex workplace.
-Osipow suggests that broadening the term should be helpful in understanding the many shades of this stage of the decision making process.
+This is certainly true with today's global economy and the demands of different economic patterns.
+Osipow suggests that broadening the term should be helpful in understanding the many shades of this stage of the decision-making process.
 In spite of this vast amount of research and the complexity it presents, understanding the origins of indecision and how undecided students differ from truly decided ones can provide helpful insights.
-Being cognizant of the research that has focused on treatments and interventions is also important in advising and counseling them effectively.
+Being cognizant of the research that has focused on interventions and assessments is also important in advising and counseling them effectively.